 Textual prompts are a good way to give users a hint about the interactivity and functionality of a particular interface element.
-The classical example everyone knows is the Google search that offers you the options as soon as you are inputting your query.
-This way you reduce the time of filling in the search field and let the user start actual interaction with the content quicker.
+The classical example everyone knows is the Google search that offers you options as soon as you are inputting your query.
+This way, you reduce the time of filling in the search field and let the user start actual interaction with the content quicker.
 Of course, it is quite logical to tune auto-filling according to the most popular and relevant queries.

 The search here in Tubik Blog opens a minimalistic new page blurring the blog home page as a background.
 The user gets the big search field with a text prompt “Type to search” and pulsing cursor showing that the form is interactive.
 Also, there are clickable tags with popular queries.